 TPM2\RSA\Encrypt() may be used to perform encryption according to the methods described in IETF RFC 3447.
-The handle used in this command is required to have the decrypt attribute SET.
 If the scheme of the key is TPM\ALG\NULL, then the encryption scheme may be specified in the command.
 Otherwise, the scheme specified in the key will be used.
 The scheme options are:

-- TPM ALG NULL selects RSAES as described in B.2 - TPM\ALG\OAEP selects RSAES\OAEP as described in B.4 - TPM\ALG\RSAES selects RSAES\PKCSV1\5 as described in B.5
+- TPM\ALG\NULL selects RSAES as described in B.2 - TPM\ALG\OAEP selects RSAES\OAEP as described in B.4 - TPM\ALG\RSAES selects RSAES\PKCSV1\5 as described in B.5